Main Content Start

 - C = 2 pts

-A&P I, A&P II, and Microbiology classes that are taken at NWACC will each receive 1 additional preference point.
+Students who complete A&P I, A&P II and Microbiology through an NWACC course will each receive 1 additional preference point.

 - A = 3 pts